duyduyly/Java/JavaCore/src/main/java/clazz/interface_/Inteface.md

 - It is used to achieve abstraction and `multiple inheritance` in Java.
 - It supports loose coupling (classes depend on behavior, not implementation).
 - In other words, interfaces primarily define methods that other classes must implement.
-- An interface in Java defines a set of `behaviours` that a class `can implement`, usually representing an IS-A relationship, but not always in every scenario.
+- An interface in Java defines a set of `behaviours` that a class `can implement`, usually representing an `IS-A relationship`, `but not always in every scenario`.

 --------
 ## Interface Fields